TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/5. Event_Related_Module/Extract_Events_and_Data_Window/Functions/README.txt

 File: Extract_Events_Module_Show_ChannelPlots.m
 %________________________________________________________________________________________
 %% Function to plot event data of a selected event channel

-% this function searches on startup through possible events and polots data
+% This function searches on startup of the Show_Event_Channel_Window through possible events and plots data
 % for the first event channel found.
 Otherwise it plots/returns info that
 % no data found for specified channel

 % gets called when the user clicks on "Show Input Channel Plots" in the
-% extract data windiw and opens the Show_Event_Channel_Window app.
+% extract data window and opens the Show_Event_Channel_Window app.

 % Inputs:
 % 1.Channel: type of event file to look for; for Intan: "Digital